-Service animals in training on campus are allowed if the individual is an approved trainer who is an agent of an organization recognized as reputable and competent to provide such training and the individual submits proof to the Disability Service Office that he or she is approved trainer as required in Texas Human Resources Code Dec.
+Service animals in training on campus are allowed if the individual is an approved trainer who is an agent of an organization recognized as reputable and competent to provide such training and the individual submits proof to the Access and Learning Accommodations Office that he or she is the approved trainer as required in Texas Human Resources Code Dec.
 121.003.
-Individuals participating in an internship off campus must refer to the entity's ADA designee for any inquiries regarding the requirements for service animals in training to enter their entity.
+Individuals participating in an internship off campus must refer to the entity's ADA designee for any inquiries regarding the requirements for service animals in training to enter their facility.